igrishaev/mockery/README.md

 Mockery helps to imitate such unusual behaviour and write unit tests that cover all the cases were mentioned.

+## Installation

+Add this to your dependencies:

+`[mockery "0.1.0"]`

+Note that since Mockery is used mostly for unit tests, it's better to put it into the `test` project's profile, not the global one.

 ## Example

 Mockery provides `with-mock` macros.
 It substitutes a function with a temporary